did-app/www/guides/phoenix-elixir-openid-connect-integration/index.md

 You will need a DID account.
 [Sign up]({{ site.auth_origin }}) to create one now.

-After signing up, you will be directed to setup your first app.
+After signing up, you will be directed to set up your first app.
 _Because we will run on localhost we need to use test app, select test mode._

 ![Screenshot of creating an app on DID](/assets/images/create-app-screenshot.png)